 Ways to Enjoy these Biscuits

 If you prefer to eat these biscuits more simply, though, you can simply spread them with your favourite toppings like butter or even a little coconut oil.
-Alternatively, top them with some fresh in-season strawberry jam, marmalade, or other favourite preserves to have for breakfast or an afternoon snack.
+Alternatively, top them with variations of fresh in-season strawberry jam, marmalade, or other favourite preserves to have for breakfast or an afternoon snack.

 Many people enjoy eating biscuits warm, but the nature of this recipe means that the biscuits will be cool before you serve them.
 However, you can warm them up if you like.
 A good way to do that would be to set them on top of a toaster to gently warm them up while turning them.
 This method will help ensure that the middles remain fluffy without becoming toasted.